-According to recent studies, one in five or 19 per cent of Australians have at least one tattoo.
-Some view them as legitimate forms of art or symbols of their ethnicity or religion, whereas others respond negatively to their sight and immediately make assumptions about the person’s character.
-Personal opinions aside, the issue is not whether tattoos look aesthetically ink-credible, but whether they are socially acceptable, particularly in the workplace.
+According to recent studies, 19 per cent of Australians have at least one tattoo.
+Some Australians view them as forms of art, whereas others respond negatively and make assumptions about the person’s character.
+However, the issue is not whether tattoos look suitable, but whether they are socially acceptable in the workplace.

-Tattoos in the workplace are often a divisive topic.
-It is estimated around 60 per cent of Australians believe tattoos in the workplace are unacceptable.
+Tattoos in the workplace are often a divisive topic, with many Australians believing that tattoos in the workplace are unacceptable.
 Recently, there have been news reports about employers banning tattoos or dismissing job applicants for showcasing their inked skin.
-In 2016, a young Gold Coast woman was turned down from a job as a flight attendant for Qantas and Emirates because she had a 2.5 centimetre anchor tattoo on her right ankle.
-Both airlines confirmed their cabin crew are not permitted to have visible tattoos.
-It seems visible tattoos are still taboo in the office with a number of employers showing their disapproval by setting rules in their company policies to regulate their employee’s dress code and appearance.
+In 2016, a Gold Coast woman was turned down from a job as a flight attendant for Qantas and Emirates.
+This was because she had a 2.5 centimetre anchor tattoo on her right ankle.
+Both airlines confirmed their cabin crew cannot have visible tattoos.
+It seems visible tattoos are still taboo in the office.
+In fact, a number of employers have demonstrated their disapproval through their company policies.
 However, does the law permit employers to do this?
-The Fair Work Ombudsman concluded it was within Qantas and Emirates’ right not to offer the young woman a job over her small ankle tattoo.
+The Fair Work Ombudsman concluded Qantas and Emirates’ could reject applicants due to their tattoos.

 What Does The Law Say?

-Generally, there is currently no law preventing employers from banning tattoos in the workplace, or from refusing a job applicant due to their tattoo.
+Generally, there is no law preventing employers from banning tattoos in the workplace.
+Similarly, there’s no law which prohibits an employer from rejecting a job applicant due to their tattoo.
 In fact, it is a legal grey area.
-A spokesperson from the FWO said to News.com.au physical appearance is not a protected attribute under the Fair Work Act.
-But don’t be fooled.
-You can actually be accused of racially discriminating your employee under the Anti-Discrimination Act 1977 (NSW) if you require employees to cover up tattoos that are an expression of their:
+It has been noted that physical appearance is not a protected attribute under the Fair Work Act.
+However, you can actually be accused of racially discriminating against your employee under the Anti-Discrimination Act 1977 (NSW) if you require employees to cover up tattoos that are an expression of their:

 Be aware you can also discriminate against a prospective employee on the same basis as well.
-The FWO views the act of forcing an employee to “hide” tattoos representative of a culture or race to have the effect of nullifying or impairing freedom of expression.
+The FWO views forcing an employee to “hide” tattoos representative of a culture or race as impairing freedom of expression.
 The Australian Human Rights Commission (AHRC) affirmed discrimination can occur if an employer implements conditions or requirements which disadvantages some people because of a personal attribute they share.
 Therefore, it may constitute a breach of the Act.

 The AHRC provides good examples of what kind of policy is unreasonable and may amount to racial discrimination.
 First, “if an employer had a policy to refuse to hire any workers with visible tattoos, even for roles that involved no customer contact”.
-Second, “a Maori job applicant who had a tattoo for reasons connected to his ethnic origin was not hired because of the tattoo”.
-Employers must be careful in how they draft their company policies and rules so it is not misinterpreted to mean the employer is dismissing an employee or discriminating against them on the basis of their ethnicity.
+Second, “a Maori job applicant who had a tattoo connected to his ethnic origin wasn’t hired because of the tattoo”.
+Employers must be careful in how they draft their company policies and rules so it is not misinterpreted.
+If it is, it may mean the employer is dismissing or discriminating against an employee based on their ethnicity.
 Otherwise, employees may bring an unfair dismissal to the FWO.

 If you need assistance in drafting your company policies and/or rules or general advice, it is recommended you get in touch with an employment lawyer.